rikhuijzer/PlutoStaticHTML.jl/docs/src/index.md

 In general, what works best is to

 1. Determine a list of paths to your notebooks.
-1. Pass the paths to  `parallel_build!` and write the HTML output to files.
+1. Pass the paths to  `parallel_build` and write the HTML output to files.
 1. Read the output from the HTML files and show it inside a static website.

 More specific instructions for